keliousabdelhak/Data-Summer-School/README.md

 4- Order the list from A to Z
-5- Count the average word length for the list (rounded) 6- Count the average element length for the list (rounded and without space) 7- Save the list in (new.csv) file
+5- Count the average word length for the list (rounded) 6- Count the average element length for the list (rounded and without space) 7- Save the list in (new.csv) file.